 Aantal spelers: 2-5

 Type/Thema: Ancient, Economic, Nautical

-Mechanisme: Action Retrieval, Advantage Token, Auction: Dutch, Card Drafting, Deck, Bag, and Pool Building, Hand Management, Movement Points, Point to Point Movement, Set Collection, Variable Set-up
+Mechanisme: Action Retrieval, Advantage Token, Auction: Dutch, Deck, Bag, and Pool Building, End Game Bonuses, Hand Management, Hidden Victory Points, Movement Points, Open Drafting, Point to Point Movement, Set Collection, Variable Set-up